-Along with the salt flats, cracked mud and sand of the lakebed you can find hillocks of calcified and desiccated shells, moved first by water, then by wind and time to form their own dusty waves.
+Along with the salt flats of the seabed you can find hillocks of calcified and desiccated shells, moved first by water, then by wind and time to make their own dusty waves.
 Over geologic time, perhaps those may sift and pack to form limestone, and eventually marble.
-The stonecutters of Carrara will whittle their mountains of marble down to the sea, even as the Kazakhstani steppe turns to stone.
+The stonecutters of Carrara will whittle their mountains of marble down to the sea, even as the Aral Sea turns to stone.

-I’ve visited the Aral Sea several times, arriving from both the north to Aralsk, and from the south, to the Uzbek town of Moynack.
-Each time I’ve taken a walk on the lakebed, away from the towns, the beached ships, the deep channels cut into the sea bottom in desperate attempts to keep the ports open to the sea, in the face of its retreat.
+I’ve been to the Aral Sea several times, arriving both from the north to Aralsk, and from the south to the Uzbek town of Moynack.
+Each time I’ve taken a walk on the seabed, away from the towns, the beached ships, the deep channels cut into the earth in desperate attempts to keep the ports open, in the face of the sea’s retreat.
 Far enough out, there’s the wind, the sun, the dried mud and scruffy grasses.
 There you can sit, and squint, and listen, first to the wind, then to your breath, then maybe to your pulse.
 It isn’t silence that you’re hearing, exactly, but it isn’t anything else either.

 /// #image_by_image is an ongoing conversation between photographers Ivan Sigal and Anton Kusters. @ivansigal @antonkusters on Instagram ///